Probabilistic AutoRegressive Neural Networks for Accurate Long-range Forecasting: Experimental Analysis

 \section{Experimental Analysis}

-In this section, we analyze the performance of our proposed PARNN model by conducting extensive experiments on fourteen open-access time series datasets with varying frequencies and compare the results with other state-of-the-art forecasting techniques from statistical, machine learning, and deep learning literature.
+In this section, we analyze the performance of our proposed PARNN model by conducting extensive experiments on twelve open-access time series datasets with varying frequencies and compare the results with other state-of-the-art forecasters from statistical, machine learning, and deep learning paradigms.